 Incompetent or Inadequate Nursing Home Staff: Our nursing home abuse attorneys have been involved in cases where improper staffing has led to patient injury.
 In one case, there was only one nurse responsible for more patients than it was possible to handle.
 Due to the lack of trained nurses, it became impossible to render nursing care to all the patients requiring assistance.
 In another case of nursing home negligence, responsibility for care was left to unskilled aides and orderlies because the nursing home was attempting to save money.

-Nursing Home Abuse: Sadly, elderly abuse including physical abuse and sexual abuse has been encountered in some nursing home homes, leading to a nursing home malpractice claim.
+Nursing Home Abuse: Sadly, elder abuse including physical and sexual abuse has been encountered in some nursing home homes, leading to a nursing home malpractice claim.
 Untrained personnel as well as those who have not had sufficient background checks have been hired by nursing homes.
-Clues that should alert the nursing home administration to elderly abuse are often ignored.
+Clues that should alert the nursing home administration to elder abuse are often ignored.